bryanswart/bryanswart/README.md

 DevSecOps engineer in progress | GRC & cybersecurity background | Compliance automation & secure CI/CD

-Currently building: [swart-platform](https://github.com/swart-platform) — IaC, containers, GitOps, and policy-as-code
+Currently building: [swart-platform](https://github.com/swart-platform) — secure CI/CD pipelines, policy-as-code, and compliance automation

 Background: 20 years in enterprise security and GRC at AT&T and GM.
 Now focused on building the infrastructure platforms that security runs on.